 Cyber Security Jobs in Atlanta: What do I Need to Qualify?

+If you're looking for a job in the cyber security field in Atlanta, GA, you might be wondering how to qualify for these amazing positions.
 Most organizations use formal education as a tool to gauge if you are qualified for a job or not.
 The assumption made is that if you went through a formal system, you must have acquired more than just the skills needed to complete a simple task.
 Formal education has always been an important requirement for most jobs, including the field of cybersecurity, due to the following reasons.

 - It provides the discipline necessary to be successful in a given career.
 One is trained on the necessary skills needed to get into a certain field of work and later develops innovative ways of achieving success in the given field.